uptonking/note4yaoo/lib-db-nedb-community.md

 - As of v1.4.1, NeDB will always force OS to physically write data to disk whenever a compaction or database load happens, so that you can never lose the whole database in case of a machine crash.
   - It doesn't flush on every append for performance reasons, but potential data loss in that case is very limited, a few docs at most.
 That's what major databases do.
   - Note that fsync doesn't work on Windows.
 Not sure whether that's an issue with my machine or you simply can't fsync on Windows.
-- All major databases sync after each transaction - which, with autocommit, is after each document.
+- 👉🏻 All major databases sync after each transaction - which, with autocommit, is after each document.
   - This is the part in SQLite explaining this
   - A similar option is in MySQL/PostgreSQL/CouchDB
 - I finished rewriting the crash safe write function, mimicing how Redis AOF basically works
+- upon reload, always use the contents of the datafile except in the (pathological) case where datafile doesn't exist but temp datafile does, which cannot be done by nedb (the user needs to do it manually, at which point we can assume he's trying to crash nedb on purpose !).
-- There is no real consistency in the RDBMS sense as NeDB doesn't implement transactions, foreign keys, constraints and so on ...
+- 👉🏻 There is no real consistency in the RDBMS sense as NeDB doesn't implement transactions, foreign keys, constraints and so on ...
   - Integrity is guaranteed by the append-only, one-line-per-operation format of the datafile.
   - Any corrupt line is discarded, which can be the case if there is a power loss during an append, but that can only affect the end of the file so that's the same as losing latest data.
   - 👉🏻 Also there cannot indeed be any rollback, since the datafile is replaced only after a successful write.
 - Durability is not enforced on every write, only during compaction since a power loss at that moment can result in 100% data loss.
   - For all appends to the datafile durability is the responsibility of the OS, which usually syncs to the disk every 30 seconds so you cannot lose more than 30 seconds of data.
-That's what most databases do (they do provide an option to force sync on every wrtie though, nedb doesn't).
+  - That's what most databases do (they do provide an option to force sync on every write though, nedb doesn't).

+- this code doesn't work on Windows, as it seems that Windows's counterpart to `fsync`, `FlushFileBuffers` cannot be called on directories.
 - ## [It is possibile do operations (find, update, etc..) in synchronous mode?](https://github.com/louischatriot/nedb/issues/445)
 - When using memory-only mode, synchronous operations will be very useful, for example, if using NeDB as storage provider for redux.
 Also, when working in memory-only mode, there is no requirement to perform async operations, due there is not any read I/O
 - I would say it is more a result of his design goal to have a consistent API regardless of what backing store is being used (in-memory, localStorage, IndexedDB, Node.js file system, etc.).